Oliver-Binns/Website/Content/posts/terraform-provider-googleplay-creation.md

 ---
 date: 2025-06-14 22:00
 title: Creating a Google Play Terraform provider
-image: /Images/wearing-vision-pro.png
+image: /Images/terraform-googleplay-post2.png
 tags: Terraform, Google Play, Android
 ---

 Recently I posted about my open-source community Terraform provider for managing permissions on the Google Play Console.
 In that article, I explained the benefits of Infrastructure-as-Code for administering a range of cloud resources and how it can be useful to us as mobile developers.
-I *also* promised to talk more about how I achieved it, so here is the full story explaning the challenges I faced, decisions I took and things I’d love to improve with time - and support from Google.
+I *also* promised to talk more about how I achieved it, so here is the full story explaning the challenges I faced, decisions I took, and things I’d love to improve with time - and support from Google.

 Quick disclaimer: I’m an experienced mobile developer dabbling in Terraform, not an SRE expert, so while this solution works well for me, it may not always follow language conventions and best practices.